rclone/rclone/docs/content/docs.md

 applications using it.

 This limit applies to all HTTP based backends and to the FTP and SFTP backends.
-It does not apply to the local backend or the Tardigrade backend.
+It does not apply to the local backend or the Storj backend.

 See also `--tpslimit-burst`.